Volendam Windmill

 Volendam Windmill is a smock mill located on Adamic Hill Road in Holland Township, New Jersey, United States.

-The windmill was designed and built in 1965 by Paul Jorgenson.
+The windmill was designed and built in 1965 by Paul and May Jorgenson, using windmills they had seen in Denmark and The Netherlands as models.
 The Volendam Windmill Museum is a working mill driven by wind, used for grinding raw grain into flour.
 The 60-foot structure is seven stories high with sail arms 68 feet from tip to tip.
 In 2007, two of the sail arms of the windmill were damaged in a windstorm.
 As of 2021, the county's website shows that the museum is closed.